Tarantula spider bite

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-They will instruct you if it is necessary to take the patient to the hospital.
+They will tell you if you should take the person to the hospital.

 If possible, bring the spider to the emergency room for identification.